 Yes.
 A recipient’s card can be reloaded if approved and funded by a university unit and used for the same program or another approved program.
 For example, a student band member may keep a card for the years s/he is a student, and the unit can reload the card as needed for band travel.

-The unit identifies the required load date when submitting the card request form.
+The unit identifies the required load date when submitting the load file.
 The loading occurs on that date.
-All requirements must be completed prior to loading the cards (e.g., card pick up, funding of the cards, creation and submission of the Excel loader file).
+All requirements must be completed prior to loading the cards.
+A card must be activated by the student in order to have funds loaded to it.

-For general questions about the Stored Value Card program, contact the Procurement Solutions Team at (734) 764-8212, option 1 or email email@example.com.
+For questions about the Stored Value Card program, email PS.firstname.lastname@example.org.

 Stored Value Cards cannot be requested or loaded with Sponsored Funds chartfields.
 Discretionary chartfields need to be used with ordering cards or requesting card loads.
 Procurement re-bills monthly to the chartfields provided on the SVC Excel Loader Form.
 This journal entry will expense each load performed throughout the month.
 When appropriate, please request a journal entry to move the charges to the Sponsored Project.
 This can be completed after all required documentation has been gathered, specific to the Sponsored Project.
 Please reach out to your Sponsored Program’s contact with any additional questions.